reedacartwright/village_bounding_boxes/README.md

 coordinate that is on the boundary between two blocks — it is already an integer — is converted to the higher block position.

+This bug impacts both the raid triggering system and the creation of new villages.

 #### Raid triggering system uses a player's block position instead of entity position

 The function `RaidTriggerSystem::_doRaidTriggerSystem()` converts a player's